agileobjects/agileobjects.github.io/_posts/2020-05-01-readableexpressions-v3.md

 ReadableExpressions version 3 provides various options to customise translation, and colourizes the visualizer source code view, adding light and dark themes.

-## An Example

-ReadableExpressions v2 displays the following:
+## Now in Technicolor <sup>&copy;</sup>

+For a simple lambda calling a `TryGet`-style method on its parameter and returning the `out` parameter value, ReadableExpressions v2 displays this:

 ![v2 translation]({{ site.post_images_dir }}{{ page.images_dir }}v2.gif)

-...for the same Expression, v3 displays the following:
+...for the same Expression, v3 displays this:

 ![v3 translation]({{ site.post_images_dir }}{{ page.images_dir }}v3.gif)

+Colourized with Visual Studio 2019's light theme colours!

 ## Translation options

-The options menu provides various ways to customise the translation, or switch the theme.
-Perhaps you prefer dark? (as I clearly do):
+The options menu let you switch the theme - perhaps you prefer dark? (as I obviously do):

 ![v3 dark theme]({{ site.post_images_dir }}{{ page.images_dir }}v3-dark.gif#light-border)

-...and perhaps you prefer to declare out parameter variables inline?
+There's also various ways to customise the translation - maybe you'd prefer to declare out parameter variable inline:

 ![v3 out param declared inline]({{ site.post_images_dir }}{{ page.images_dir }}v3-dark-inline.gif#light-border)

-Maybe you'd rather use the type name for the parameter, instead of `var`:
+...and perhaps you'd rather use the parameter type name, instead of `var`:

 ![v3 out param declared with type name]({{ site.post_images_dir }}{{ page.images_dir }}v3-dark-inline-explicit.gif#light-border)

-...and what type is the lambda's `ip` parameter?
+...or be shown the type of the lambda's `ip` parameter:

 ![v3 with lambda parameter type name]({{ site.post_images_dir }}{{ page.images_dir }}v3-dark-inline-explicit-lambda-param.gif#light-border)

-## Anything else?
+## More to come

 I'll be adding extra options in the future, but I think these are a good start to make the source code view more personalisable and transparent.
 If there's any other options you'd find useful,